Namithareddy105/SomeGeetha-music-player-application/README.md

 ### About Spotify

-You will need a **Spotify Premium** account to play music from [Spotify], but you can use Blade without a premium account (to play your Spotify playlists from other sources, for example)
+You will need a **Spotify Premium** account to play music from [Spotify], but you can use SomeGeetha without a premium account (to play your Spotify playlists from other sources, for example)

 Blade is using the official [Spotify Android Auth] library and [Retrofit] to access the [Spotify Web API], i.e. to obtain user library and playlists.
-In order to play music from Spotify, Blade uses the [librespot-java] library.
+In order to play music from Spotify, SomeGeetha uses the [librespot-java] library.

-For now, Blade will act as a Spotify Connect peripheral. **Please do not try to control Blade with Spotify Connect**.
+For now, SomeGeetha will act as a Spotify Connect peripheral. **Please do not try to control SomeGeetha with Spotify Connect**.
 It won't work, and it will glitch the app.

-When connecting Blade and Spotify, i am for now obligated to ask directly for your username and password, 2 times : one for [librespot-java], which requires them directly (Spotify does not allow streaming music from their API authentification), and one for [Spotify Android Auth], which uses the secure OAuth2 protocol.
-I can only promise you that i am not stealing your credentials ; if you are paranoid, you may build Blade from sources or use a network analyzer to see that all network traffic goes to [Spotify] servers.
+When connecting SomeGeetha and Spotify, i am for now obligated to ask directly for your username and password, 2 times : one for [librespot-java], which requires them directly (Spotify does not allow streaming music from their API authentification), and one for [Spotify Android Auth], which uses the secure OAuth2 protocol.
+I can only promise you that i am not stealing your credentials ; if you are paranoid, you may build SomeGeetha from sources or use a network analyzer to see that all network traffic goes to [Spotify] servers.

 Special thanks to the people at [librespot-org] and [librespot-java] ; without them, Spotify support